 The Corporation obtained its working interest in the VIM 5 E&P Contract through the acquisition of this block from OGX.
-The Corporation, through its wholly owned subsidiary, CNE Oil & Gas S.A.S., owns a 100% working interest in the VIM 5 block located in the Departments of Sucre and Cordoba.
-The VIM 5 E&P Contract covers an area of over 343,987 acres.
+The Corporation, through its wholly owned subsidiary, CNE Oil & Gas S.A.S., owns a 100% working interest in the VIM 5 block located in the Sucre and Cordoba Departments.
+The VIM 5 E&P Contract covers an area of 343,987 acres.

-This block is currently in the first phase of an extended Posterior Exploration Phase (PEP-1) which ends on April 12, 2023.
+This block is currently in the first phase of an extended Posterior Exploration Phase (PEP-1) which ends on April 12, 2025.
 The initial commitment for this phase was fulfilled in advance with the drilling of the Gaiteros-1 A3 well.
-Additional commitments to this phase transferred from the Esperanza E&E Contract and the VIM 19 E&P Contract include the fulfilled Corneta-1 A3 well, and the acquired and processed 3D seismic of Timbal 3D (105.2 km2) plus Charango 3D (363.4 km2) for a combined total of 468.6 km2 of 3D seismic.
-On April 13, 2023, the second phase of the subsequent exploration period (PEP-2) will start with a duration of 18 months and an exploratory commitment of drilling one A3 well.
-This commitment has also been fulfilled in advance with the drilling of the Porro Norte-1 well and its accreditation has been approved by the ANH.
-Upon reaching the end of PEP-1, 50% of the contract's area in the exploration phase must be returned to ANH and areas in either the exploitation or appraisal phase can be retained by Canacol.
+Additional commitments to this phase transferred from the Esperanza E&E Contract and the VIM 19 E&P Contract include the fulfilled Corneta-1 A3 well, and the acquired and processed 3D seismic of Timbal 3D (105.2 km2) and Charango 3D (363.4 km2) for a combined total of 468.6 km2 of 3D seismic.